peterkracik/scss-best-practice/README.md

 ### 5. media queries

 #### Specify media queries for each element separatly
-those are rules for your element, not the whole block.
+those are rules for the element, not the whole block.
 And it's much easier to read the file.

 **DON'T**
 ```